LoomSDK/LoomSDK/README.md

 This is the "Loom Native SDK" - our term for the C, C++, Java, and Objective C source code for the Loom runtime, compilers, etc. It is for power users and confident native developers.

+The Native SDK is a complement to the workflow available through Loom Turbo.
+It can be used by itself but be prepared to suffer through a frustrating and complex workflow that is greatly improved when combined with Loom Turbo and the CLI.
+Cross platform native development is hard!

 ### [Loom Turbo](http://www.loomsdk.com/plans)

 The Loom official maintainers, The Engine Company, actively build Loom on our build farm, with the binaries available in [Loom Turbo](http://www.loomsdk.com/plans)'s firehose builds within minutes!